 Just hangin' out at the coffee shop wearing my stripy socks and cute Doc Marten MaryJanes!
 Am I hipster enough for you?
 (I am sooooooo not cool. =D) But I have succeeded a little bit in my "be less of a hermit and go out every once in a while for goodness sake!" goal.

 I love Halloween.
 Our whole family loves Halloween.
 Instead of sighing, and saying "already!?" when Halloween merchandise appears in the store - as I do for every single other holiday, I do a happy dance of glee right there by my shopping cart.
-This is not my project, but my daughter's.
-She started prototyping the armor that she wants to build for her Halloween costume on one of her Monster High dolls.
-She's started early, because as much as we love to pull together last minute costumes, some things take a bit of trial and error.
+This is not my project, but the Elder Child's.
+They started prototyping the armor that they want to build for their Halloween costume on one of their Monster High dolls.
+They've started early, because as much as we love to pull together last minute costumes, some things take a bit of trial and error.